-SCHEDULE OF FINDINGS AND QUESTIONED COSTS YEAR ENDED JUNE 30, 2014
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS YEAR ENDED JUNE 30.
+2016

-A. SUMMARY OF AUDITORSt RESULTS
+A. SUMMARY OF AUDITORS' RESULTS

-- 1. The auditors' report expresses an unmodified opinion on the financial statements of the Pennsbury School District. - No significant deficiencies relating to the audit of the financial statements are reported in the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards. - 3.
+- 1. The auditors' report expresses an unmodified opinion on the financial statements of the Pennsbury School District. - 2.
+No significant deficiencies relating to the audit of the financial statements are reported in the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements of the Pennsbury School District were disclosed during the audit. - 4.
-No significant deficiencies relating to the audit of the major federal award programs are reported in the Independent Auditors' Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance in Accordance with OMB Circular A-133. - 5.
+No significant deficiencies relating to the audit of the major federal awards programs are reported in the Independent Auditors' Report on Compliance for Each Major Federal Program; Report on Internal Control Over Compliance; and Report on the Schedule of Expenditures of Federal Awards in Accordance With the Uniform Guidance. - 5.
 The auditors' report on compliance for the major award programs for the Pennsbury School District expresses an unmodified opinion. - 6.
-There are no audit findings that are required to be reported in accordance with Section 510(a) of OMB Circular A-133. - 7.
 The programs tested as major programs include: